oniointeractive/SmartButtonsKeypadSimplSharpPro/README.md

-# Smart Buttons Keypad - Simpl#Pro
+# Smart Graphics Keypad - Simpl#Pro

 In this repository, you can find a VisionTools Pro-e archive (Frontend Archieve.rar), and Simpl#Pro code (rest of the code).